martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `remove_unique_constraint`

-The `remove_unique_constraint` operation allows to remove an existing unique constraint from a table.
+The `remove_unique_constraint` operation allows removing an existing unique constraint from a table.
 It must be called with a table name as first argument, followed by a unique constraint name.

 For example: